Is Russia the promised land for France’s far right?

 A phenomenon in the making

 In this regard, Marine Le Pen has played a significant role.
-Her own geopolitical views owe much, initially, to one of her former speechwriters, the Eurasianist activist Emmanuel Leroy, who is now politically involved in the Donbas and Moldova through his humanitarian association, the organization of conferences, and so on.
+Her own geopolitical views owe a great deal to one of her former speechwriters, the Eurasianist activist Emmanuel Leroy, who is now politically involved in the Donbas and Moldova through his humanitarian organization, the hosting of conferences, and other activities.

 There is certainly no shortage of hope for a boost in political or financial capital.
 When Marine Le Pen visited the Duma in May 2015 to express her support for Russia’s policy toward Ukraine, a Sputnik dispatch—published in Russian and not translated by the French branch—noted that the meeting also involved negotiations for a loan, even though the FN had already received 11 million euros in Russian funds in the preceding months.